meltingmedia/monolog/README.md

 Things get interesting if you want to use your own loggers to split your application logs.
 Create a PHP file with a valid cascade configuration array (see cascade [configuration](https://github.com/theorchard/monolog-cascade#configuring-your-loggers) for available parameters) and set the full path to your configuration file in `monolog.config_path` setting.

-Here is a sample configuration file
+Here is a sample configuration file (check core/components/monolog/config/ folder for some other configuration examples)

 ```
 /**